Fareham

 The M27 was designed on the basis that it would need three motorway service areas, of which the centre one was never finished.
 There was an attempt to open the Whiteley site in 2001, but it was fought by residents.
 The access to that site, directly from the motorway near J9, was reserved from 1973 until 2018, when all four points were cannibalised under bizarre circumstances.

 Despite that, the government has frequently acknowledged that the south coast has a shortage of facilities for HGV drivers, especially at Portsmouth, where the port has no stacking space.
-An updated government policy, published in 2022, says that motorways must offer HGV parking every 14 miles, whereas on the M27 that gap is 22 miles (Welcome Break's statement says it is 90 miles, which they have based on the distance to Pevensey: a misleading figure at best).
+An updated government policy, published in 2022, says that motorways must offer HGV parking every 14 miles, whereas on the M27 that gap is 22 miles.
+Welcome Break continue to use the figure of "90 miles", which they have now clarified to say is because while the A27 does have signposted service areas, these offer "very limited" facilities.
+Whichever figure you prefer, these are still higher than the government's maximum.

 The genuine HGV issue and known charging point shortage aside, this roundabout is used overwhelmingly by commuter traffic, who Welcome Break are known to target with their drive thru coffee shops and convenience stores.
 They have been on a drive to expand since they were taken over by Applegreen.

 None of the M27's junctions are especially suitable for a major service station.
 Ironically, M27 J10 is currently being rebuilt from scratch: a new service station with a decent entry and exit could have been factored into that project, but as nothing about British planning or infrastructure is joined up, it was never considered.
-Likewise, Hampshire County Council's long-held ambition to turn M27 J11 into a car sharing site could easily be realised as part of this project, but it won't be.
+Welcome Break have said the new junction being built there is "convoluted" and couldn't possible accommodate a service area, even though it has plenty of roundabouts.
+Likewise, Hampshire County Council's long-held ambition to turn M27 J11 into a car sharing site could easily be realised as part of this project, but current government policy makes it difficult for service stations to do this, even if they wanted to.
 Neither of these points are the fault of the developer, but are a frustration for neighbours and road users.

 Visitor Feedback